The Terra Viva Grants Directory brings free funding information to the developing world. Please consider making a donation to support our operations.

 AirAsia Foundation — Improving Communities

 The AirAsia Foundation makes grants to social enterprises with projects to empower communities, enable them to build sustainable livelihoods, tackle social problems, or protect the environment.
 Applicants must be registered and be based in ASEAN.
-NGOs looking to diversify funding sources through social enterprise are welcomed to submit an application.
+NGOs looking to diversify funding sources through social enterprise are welcome to submit an application.
 AirAsia’s priority is to support smaller social enterprises.
 Applications can be submitted anytime, but the review process may take up to 6 months.
 Link